jscacco/wpn_report_generator/README.md

 Please refer to wpn_report_generator.py for the program itself. files/wotc_sku_dict.txt contains product information needed to fill out each report.
-A blank version of these reports can be found in files/ as well.
+A blank version of these reports can be found at files/FairGame_POSData_TEMPLATE.xlsx.